edubart/sokol_gp/README.md

 Check the cheat sheet or the header for more.
 All of them have batched variations.

+## Drawing textured primitives

+To draw textured rectangles you can use `sgp_set_image(0, img)` and then sgp_draw_filled_rect()`, this will draw an entire texture into a rectangle.
+You should later reset the image with `sgp_reset_image(0)` to restore the bound image to default white image, otherwise you will have glitches when drawing a solid color.

+In case you want to draw a specific source from the texture, you should use `sgp_draw_textured_rect()` instead.

+By default textures are drawn using a simple nearest filter sampler, you can change the sampler with `sgp_set_sampler(0, smp)` before drawing a texture, it's recommended to restore the default sampler using `sgp_reset_sampler(0)`.

 ## Color modulation

 All common pipelines have color modulation, and you can modulate